Alex-A4/AndroidZoo/README.md

 # AndroidZoo
-Non commercial android application about Yaroslavl's Zoo This application shows my growth pace, new tools which I learned and embedded Later this app will support work with internet
+Non commercial android application about Yaroslavl's Zoo.
+This application shows my growth pace, new tools which I learned and embedded.

 # Used library
 * [JSOUP](https://jsoup.org/) used to parse zoo pages and to get necessary information, for example, list of news